reuniware/Python_JS_Security/IpRotationTor/readme.md

-Project about ip rotation with TOR
+Project about ip rotation with TOR + user agent rotation ;)

 Install tor browser + add path to tor.exe in environment variable Path (for user or system)